thinkcompany/think_dev-standards/development-standards/quality-assurance/qa-browser-compatibility.md

 [ ] **Autoprefix CSS**

 We like to keep the use of vendor prefixes to a minimum.
 Using a tool like Autoprefixer allows us to author our CSS without prefixes, and automatically apply only the prefixes needed based on our browser support requirements for each project.
-Autoprefixer should be included in the build script with appropriate settings for the project.
+An autoprefixer should be included in the build script with appropriate settings for the project.
+Reach out to your Dev Lead if it has not yet been included and establish with them a plan to set it up.

-[ ] **Visual and functional regression testing**
+[ ] **Run visual and functional regression testing**

 Whenever you make a change on a project, it can impact the design and functionality of other parts.
 Visual regression testing compares changes visually to ensure nothing accidentally breaks.
 Functional regression testing works similarly by testing certain interactions a user may perform and making sure the intended functionality occurs.